-Number of obs = 615.
-F(3, 611) = 59.13.
-Prob > F = 0.000.
-K-sqi MSE = 0.113.
+MSE = 0.113.
 OLS result corrected for heteroskedasticity (levels).

-It is misleading to interpret particularly if zero (0) is taide the range of the values of the independent independent.
-The relationship between the variable of each money supply and stock market performance is increase in money stribed by 0.076.
-For every 100% increase in money increases by (MS), stock market performance increases by the sign is as expected.
-The value of the test is 1.66 which implies that there is not enough it is 1.66 which implies that there is not enough it is 1.66 which implies that there is not election.
-The tween the MS and stock market performance.
-The tween the MS and stock market performance.
-The increase in money is also not election effect of the MS and GDP is also not its tically significant but there is enough evidence to increase in money increases.

-mance.

-In model 3, the effect of consumer price index (CPI) on markets is market performance of emerging markets by market performance of 0.0048 which yield a which standard error of 0.0048 which yield a which standard error of 0.0048 which yield a sign with standard error of 0.0048 which yield a sign is not as expected.
-By implication, there is not idence to conclude that the coefficient of CPI is not lead to zero (0).
-This may mean no evidence of linear lead to zero (0).
-This may mean no evidence relationship or there is linear relationship but because of the problem of multi-collinearity we fail to reject the null hypothesis.
+).
+It is misleading to interpret particularly if zero (0) is uside the range of the values of the independent The relationship between the variable of lerest money supply and stock market performance is Scribed by 0.076.
+For every 100% increase in money (NS), stock market performance increases by Wy (MS), stock market performance model the test Wistic t is 1.66 which implies that there is not enough ^{vidence} to infer the existence of a linear relationship Ween the MS and stock market performance.
+The Preen the MS and stock market performance not eraction effect of the MS and GDP is also not Atistically significant but there is enough evidence to ^{ustically} significant but there is enough stock market ^{br} linear relation between GDP and stock market h model 3, the effect of consumer price index (CPI) on markets is efformance.
+Model 3, the effect of consumer price markets is Mick market performance of emerging markets by $M{\text{Nidered}}^{\text{K}}$ market performance of emerging market by $M{\text{Nidered}}^{\text{K}}$ (Table 6).
+This relationship is expressed by $M{\text{Nidered}}^{\text{K}}$ (Table 6).
+This relationship is expressed by $M{\text{Nidered}}^{\text{K}}$ (Table 6).
+Widered (Table 6).
+This relationship is expressed a which yield a which yield a which yield a which yield a with standard error of 0.0048 which yield a definition of 0.0048 which yield a standard error of 0.004 With standard error of 0.0048 which are zero.
+Helistic of -1.67 assuming that all other factors are zero. ^{distic} of -1.67 assuming that all other factors are is no ^{sign} is not as expected.
+By implication, there is not ^{thenno} sign is not as expected.
+By implication, CPI is not the coefficient of CPI is not used that the coefficient of cPI is not used to conclude that the coefficient of cPI is not inear Wence to conclude that the coefficient of of linear of linear to zero (0).
+This may mean no evidence relationship or there is linear relationship but because of the problem of multi-collinearity we fail to reject the null

-The interaction effect of CPI and GDP on SMC is significant which implies that the coefficient of CPI when all other factors are zero is misleading since the effect CPI on SMC is also influenced by GDP.
+The interaction effect of CPI and GDP on SMC is hypothesis. significant which implies that the coefficient of CPI when all other factors are zero is misleading since the effect CPI on SMC is also influenced by GDP.
 To determine the actual effect of CPI on SMC, interesting values of GDP must be plugged in to obtain the partial effect.
-The mean value of GDP is 18.64, so at the mean GDP, the effect of value of GDP is 18.64.
-The standard error of this CPI on SMC is -0.048.
+The mean value of GDP is 18.64, so at the mean GDP, the effect of CPI on SMC is -0.048.
 The standard error of this coefficient is 0.016 which yields a t-statistic of -2.99.
 With relation of GDP to SMC, there is still enough evidence to conclude that there is a linear relation between them, confirming the relationship in model 3.

-The relationship between exchange rate (EXCH) and stock market performance when all other factors are zero is significant so is the interaction effect of EXCH and is significant in Table 7.
-This implies the coefficient of GDP as shown in Table 7.
-The actual effect of EXCH at -0.053 is not appropriate.
-The actual effect of EXCH at the mean value of GDP is 0.842 with a standard error of the mean value there is not enough evidence to infer 0.658.
-This implies there is not enough evidence to
+The relationship between exchange rate (EXCH) and stock market performance when all other factors are zero is significant so is the interaction effect of EXCH and GDP as shown in Table 7.
+This implies the coefficient of -0.053 is not appropriate.
+The actual effect of EXCH at the mean value of GDP is 0.842 with a standard error of 0.658.
+This implies there is not enough evidence to infer